PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **MARIA:** Professor, you're making it sound like there's no solution.
 Like we're destined to repeat the same mistakes.

-**DR. CHEN:** I'm making it sound like the solutions we've been trying—more centralization, more bureaucracy, more separation—are exactly backwards. *(pause)* But what if the real solution isn't more complex institutions, but better-designed institutions?
+**DR. CHEN:** I'm making it sound like the solutions we've been trying—more centralisation, more bureaucracy, more separation—are exactly backwards. *(pause)* But what if the real solution isn't more complex institutions, but better-designed institutions?

 *She turns to a fresh section of whiteboard.*